 Preamble

 Ian: This is Cold War Conversations.
-If you’re new here, you’ve come to the right place to listen to first-hand Cold War history accounts.
+If you're new here, you have come to the right place to listen to first-hand Cold War history accounts.
 Do make sure you follow us in your podcast app or join our emailing list at www.coldwarconversations.com.

 Support